AkyrisPinange/feefo-software-engineering-test-oop/README.md

 ## Getting Started

 ### Prerequisites
-- Ensure you have [Maven](https://maven.apache.org/install.html) installed on your machine.
+- Ensure you have [Maven](https://maven.apache.org/install.html) and [Java 17](https://www.oracle.com/java/technologies/downloads/#java17) installed on your machine.
 - An IDE of your choice (this project was developed using IntelliJ IDEA).

 ### Clone the Project